Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Threading/TaskHelper.md

 ### RunAndWaitAsync(Action[] actions)

-Runs all the specified actions in separate threads and waits for the to complete.The waiting for all threads is also done in a separate thread which makes this method asynchronous.
+Runs all the specified actions in separate threads and waits for the to complete.
+The waiting for all threads is also done in a separate thread which makes this method asynchronous.

 #### Parameters